Australian Wildlife Society - Movements Throughout History

 - The Australian Wildlife magazine reached new heights.

 - The Society offered complimentary membership to NSW Government School students, in hopes to encourage the younger generation to explore and develop a deeper understanding of environmental issues, engage in problem-solving, gain skills to make informed decisions and take action to improve the environment.

 - Wirrimbirra, now known as Australian Wildlife Sanctuary, continues today under the ownership of The National Trust of Australia (NSW) and new operators The Australian Wildlife Foundation.
 The Australian Wildlife Sanctuary will be committed to the conservation of the natural environment, cultural heritage and education.

 - Australia experienced a bushfire crisis from December 19 - January 2020.
 An extensive amount of land and wildlife were completely wiped out.
-The Society set up an initiative to raise funds to support wildlife rehabilitation groups rehabilitate wildlife that have been affected by the bushfires.
+The Society set up an initiative to assist wildlife rescue groups rehabilitate injured and bushfire-affected wildlife.

 - The Society placed their efforts towards banning duck shooting in Victoria along with 20 other organisations.

 - The Society inaugurated 'Australian Wildlife Week' which was included on the Calendar of Environmental Events.
 The event was created in the hope to raise awareness and inspire all Australians to explore and develop a deeper understanding of environmental issues, gain the necessary skills to make informed decisions, and take action to improve the environment.

 - The Society advocated for the protection of wombats in Victoria.
 As a result, the Victorian Government reversed a 1984 decision to 'unprotect' wombats in certain parts of Victoria, which allowed them to be killed at a landowners' discretion or even hunted for fun.
 Wombat hunting was officially banned.